-In the methodology of academic research, understanding the roles of mediators and moderators is crucial in exploring and explaining the relationships among variables.
-While mediators explain the process through which an effect occurs, moderators influence the strength or direction of these effects.
+In the methodology of academic research, understanding the roles of mediators and moderators is crucial in exploring the relationships between different types of variables.
+While mediators explain why an effect occurs, moderators influence the strength or direction of these effects.
 In statistics, mediators and moderators help you understand the relationship between two variables.
 This article discusses the differences between mediator vs. moderator and a few examples.

 Definition: Mediator vs. moderator